Fast bowling: Risks of injuries

 Fast bowlers typically experience the highest incidence of injury of all player roles in cricket.
 The largest time-loss injuries are typically associated with overuse at the site of the lumbar spine.
-Common injuries include spondylolisthesis (stress fracture of the lower back), navicular stress fractures in the foot, SLAP tears or lesions, side strains or intercostal strains and muscular strains of the calves, hamstrings or spinal erectors.
+Common injuries include spondylolisthesis (stress fracture of the lower back), navicular stress fractures in the foot, shoulder injuries or lesions, side strains or intercostal strains and muscular strains of the calves, hamstrings or spinal erectors.
 Popular media and commentators are often critical of the number of injuries suffered by fast bowlers.
 However, as of 2019, injury rates are at their lowest in decades, in many parts thanks to advances in physical conditioning, sport science, and load management interventions.